puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 ![Overview of the bungie store](bungie.png)

-For example, this raid jacket:
+For example, this raid jacket which is for a new upcoming raid:

 ![Bungie raid jacket info](coat.png)